ewclide/dewjs/README.md

-# Dew.js
+# DEW.js

 ![license](img/license.svg)

-Dew is experimental javaScript library for UI programming.
+DEW is experimental javaScript library for UI programming.

 At the moment, the project is being developed by one person.
 If you liked the project, please **[support][2]** it.